DavidRivasPhD/testsatellite/README.md

 # testsatellite
-This is a repo just to test the uploading
+This is a repo just to test various miscellaneous things